On sufficient conditions for spanning structures in dense graphs: Intermediate results

 \subsection{Bounded degree cover}

-The next lemma allows us to find an edge cover of bounded degree in a graph with a perfect fractional matching.
+The next lemma allows us to find an edge cover of bounded degree in a hypergraph with a perfect fractional matching.
 This will be useful when finding the $R' \subset R$ in the setting of the Blow-Up Lemma.
-The idea and proof comes again from our earlier work with Garbe, Lo and Mycroft~\cite{GLL+21} and can be found in Appendix~\ref{sec:cover}.
+The idea and proof comes again from our earlier work with Garbe, Lo and Mycroft~\cite{GLL+21} and can be found in \cref{sec:cover}.
+For a hypergraph $\cJ$, we denote by $\Delta(\cJ)$ its maximum vertex degree; formally, the largest $m$ for which a vertex of $\cJ$ is in at least $m$ edges.

 \begin{lemma}[Bounded degree cover] Let $\cJ$ be a $k$-graph on $n$ vertices which admits a perfect fractional matching.
 Then there is a spanning subgraph $\cJ' \subset \cJ$ with $\Delta(\cJ') \leq k^2 +1$. \end{lemma}